 (3) Participation in the annual law school write-on competition.

 Rising 3Ls may compete in the write-on competition.
-Contact the competition coordinator for further details.
+Contact the Editor-in-Chief for further details.

 Note: If at the end of the spring semester a law student ranks in the top 5% of his/her class, the second requirement is waived.

 Law students who chose not to write-on in the Fall are encouraged to apply for JGJPP membership through the Winter write-on competition.
 Details are announced in November, and those considering mid-semester membership are encouraged to attend the interest held meeting prior to the end of the Fall semester.
 Submissions are due during Winter Break.